 “It tells a lot about you with what your favorite scene in a movie is… But what are your favorite scenes in a movie and why?

 It tells a lot about you and it also tells a lot of what you’re called to do.”

 At this point we agree.
-Her “holy spirit” is a joke and a work of Disney fiction.
-And calling the genie from Aladdin the Holy Spirit reveals a lot about Jen Johnson herself.
-She is a joke and a work of of Bethel fiction.
-She is what the Apostle Paul calls a “dog” and an “evildoer” (Phil 3:2), someone who clearly opposes, and mocks the pastoral office by claiming a work of Disney fiction as representative of the Holy Spirit.
+Her ‘holy spirit’ is a work of Disney fiction.
+And calling the genie from Aladdin ‘the Holy Spirit’, reveals a lot about Jen Johnson herself.
+She is what the Apostle Paul calls an “evildoer” (Phil 3:2), someone who clearly opposes, and mocks God’s Word by claiming a work of Disney fiction as representative of the Holy Spirit.

-But apparently since her talk with Bill, her “god” has changed again:
+But apparently since her talk with Bill, her ‘holy spirit’ has changed yet again:

 Jen Johnson now claims her favorite movie scene is from ‘The Chronicles of Narnia’.

 “When Lucy follows Aslan into the woods when no one else can see him, that’s your adventure.
 That’s your daily adventure: to follow him.
 No matter what it looks like.
 No matter what other people think.
 No matter the status quo.
 No matter what everyone else is saying or doing.”

 Bill said he told her she shouldn’t share how she sees the Holy Spirit (as the blue genie from Aladdin), although when questioned about the comparison by Michael Brown on “The Line Of Fire”, he agreed with Jen that the Holy Spirit is sneaky.
 (Link)

 ‘Sneaky’ by definition means “sly, crafty, cunning, wily, clever, artful, scheming, devious, guileful, tricky, conniving, designing, deceitful, duplicitous, dishonest, disingenuous, underhand, untrustworthy, unscrupulous, double-dealing”